 - Diabetes – Diabetes greatly increases the risk of heart disease.
 The standard test for diabetes is an average of your blood sugar over a three-month period—known as the HbA1c.

 - BMI – Your “body mass index” is a quick way to estimate if your weight is appropriate for your height.
 (Note, different BMI numbers may be appropriate for different body types and ethnicities.
 Please check with your provider about the appropriate number for you.)

 - Smoking status – Your smoking status is not so much a number as simply a risk factor.
 Smokers have a dramatically increased risk of heart disease.

-If you address each of these issues, you will dramatically reduce your chance of developing heart disease.
-Cut out the following card, write in the numbers you know and ask your physician to help you fill in the ones you don’t know, and carry it in your wallet and look at it frequently:
+By addressing each of these issues, you will dramatically reduce your chance of developing heart disease.
+If it helps, print the Heart Health wallet card, write in the numbers you know and ask your physician about the rest.
+Carry it in your wallet to update it and track your progress.

 |Risk Factor||My Number||My Goal|